 A professional, stable and supportive network accompanies you throughout your entire (artistic) life.
 Professional success, artistic collaboration, professional exchange and help in difficult situations depend largely on how you build and maintain your own network.
 The value of the community goes far beyond professional success, because making contacts during your studies connects you and shows that seemingly individual challenges also affect colleagues and that solutions can be found more quickly together.

-Selection of relevant topics: Building a professional network | What does a network offer? | Communication with colleagues/partners/organisers | Connecting ABU students & alumni | Contact with universities & career centres | Cooperation with institutions/
+Selection of relevant topics: Building a professional network | What does a network offer? | Communication with colleagues/partners/organisers | Connecting ABU students & alumni | Contact with universities & career centers | Cooperation with institutions/organisers